Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Introduction

-The first major step toward this compatibility statement is to find a sensible formulation of it, which is already non-trivial because the values of the ${\rm SL}_3$ quantum trace maps are Laurent polynomials in the cube-root variables $\wh{Z}_v$'s, instead of the usual quantum cluster $\mathscr{X}$-variables $\wh{X}_v$'s.
-The transformation formulas for the latter variables $\wh{X}_v$ under the quantum mutation maps $\mu^q_u$ are certain non-commutative rational formulas deforming eq.\eqref{eq:intro_X-mutation} (see Def.\ref{def:FG_quantum_mutation}); in general, one cannot expect that each $\wh{Z}_v$ would transform by rational formulas.
-It is only some subalgebra of ${\rm Frac}(\mathcal{Z}^\omega)$ generated by the monomials $\prod_v \wh{Z}_v^{\alpha_v}$ in $\wh{Z}_v$ (with any chosen product order) whose powers $\alpha_v\in \mathbb{Z}$ satisfy certain congruence condition that does transform via rational formulas, and we find such a special subalgebra in the present paper.
-This condition, as well as the subalgebra, is dubbed {\em balanced}, as they are the ${\rm SL}_3$ analog of Hiatt's balancedness condition for ${\rm SL}_2$ \cite{Hiatt} \cite{BW}, used for Bonahon-Wong's ${\rm SL}_2$ quantum trace \cite{BW}.
-The description of the ${\rm SL}_3$ balancedness condition is much more complicated than that of ${\rm SL}_2$, and is inspired by the characterizing properties of the values of the {\em tropical coordinates} of {\em ${\rm SL}_3$-laminations} in $\frak{S}$ \cite{DS1} \cite{Kim}. \begin{definition}[Def.\ref{def:Delta-balanced_elements}; \cite{Kim}] Let $\Delta$ be an ideal triangulation of a triangulable generalized marked surface $\frak{S}$.
-An element $(a_v)_{v\in \mathcal{V}(Q_\Delta^{[3]})} \in (\frac{1}{3}\mathbb{Z})^{\mathcal{V}(Q_\Delta^{[3]})}$ is said to be \ul{\em $\Delta$-balanced} if for each ideal triangle $t$ of $\Delta$, the following holds: denoting the sides of $t$ by $e_1,e_2,e_3$ (with $e_4:=e_1$), and the nodes of $Q_\Delta^{[3]}$ lying in $t$ by $v_{e_\alpha,1}$, $v_{e_\alpha,2}$ (for $\alpha=1,2,3$), and $v_t$ as in Fig.\ref{fig:3-triangulation_node_names}, one has \begin{enumerate}\itemsep0em \item[\rm (1)] the numbers $\sum_{\alpha=1}^3 a_{v_{e_\alpha,1}}$ and $\sum_{\alpha=1}^3 a_{v_{e_\alpha,2}}$ belong to $\mathbb{Z}$;
+The first major step toward this naturality statement is to find a sensible formulation of it, which is already non-trivial because the values of the ${\rm SL}_3$ quantum trace maps are Laurent polynomials in the cube-root variables ${\bf Z}_v$'s, instead of the usual quantum cluster $\mathscr{X}$-variables ${\bf X}_v$'s.
+The transformation formulas for the latter variables ${\bf X}_v$ under the quantum mutation maps $\mu^q_k$ are certain non-commutative rational formulas deforming eq.\eqref{eq:intro_X-mutation} (see Def.\ref{def:FG_quantum_mutation}); in general, one would not expect that each ${\bf Z}_v$ would transform by rational formulas.
+It is only the elements of some subalgebra of ${\rm Frac}(\mathcal{Z}^\omega_\Delta)$ that do transform via rational formulas.
+This subalgebra which we find in the present paper, as well as the characterizing condition for its elements, is called {\em balanced}, as they are the ${\rm SL}_3$ analog of Hiatt's balancedness condition for ${\rm SL}_2$ \cite{Hiatt} \cite{BW}, used for Bonahon and Wong's ${\rm SL}_2$ quantum trace \cite{BW}.
+The description of the ${\rm SL}_3$ balancedness condition is more complicated than that of ${\rm SL}_2$, and is inspired by the properties of the values of the {\em tropical coordinates} of {\em ${\rm SL}_3$-laminations} in $\frak{S}$ (Def.\ref{def:SL3-lamination}) \cite{DS1} \cite{Kim}. \begin{definition}[Def.\ref{def:Delta-balanced_elements}; \cite{Kim}] Let $\Delta$ be an ideal triangulation of a triangulable generalized marked surface $\frak{S}$.
+Let $\mathcal{V} = \mathcal{V}(Q_\Delta^{[3]})$.
+An element $(a_v)_{v\in \mathcal{V}} \in (\frac{1}{3}\mathbb{Z})^\mathcal{V}$ is said to be \ul{\em $\Delta$-balanced} if for each ideal triangle $t$ of $\Delta$, the following holds: denoting the sides of $t$ by $e_1,e_2,e_3$ (with $e_4:=e_1$), and the nodes of $Q_\Delta^{[3]}$ lying in $t$ by $v_{e_\alpha,1}$, $v_{e_\alpha,2}$ (for $\alpha=1,2,3$), and $v_t$ as in Fig.\ref{fig:3-triangulation_node_names}, one has \begin{enumerate}\itemsep0em \item[\rm (1)] the numbers $\sum_{\alpha=1}^3 a_{v_{e_\alpha,1}}$ and $\sum_{\alpha=1}^3 a_{v_{e_\alpha,2}}$ belong to $\mathbb{Z}$;

 \item[\rm (2)] for each $\alpha = 1,2,3$, the number $a_{v_{e_\alpha,1}} + a_{v_{e_\alpha,2}}$ belongs to $\mathbb{Z}$;

 \item[\rm (3)] for each $\alpha=1,2,3$, the number $-a_{v_t}+a_{v_{e_\alpha,2}} + a_{v_{e_{\alpha+1},1}}$ belongs to $\mathbb{Z}$. \end{enumerate} \end{definition}